 The Frontier School of Midwifery and Family Nursing (FSMFN) offers several graduate and continuing education courses for health care professionals.
 These online courses offer the opportunity to develop new knowledge and skills to expand the scope of clinical practice, to refresh the knowledge and skills of experienced advanced practice nurses, to gain the graduate credits necessary for prescriptive authority, or to become a better preceptor.
-Because of the web-based format, the courses are available for students to take when they have the time to devote to them.
+Courses are offered four times each year during a twelve week term.
+Candidates should choose a twelve week tern when they have the time to devote to the course work.
 Seasoned faculty, who are pioneers in distance education for nurse-midwives and nurse practitioners, developed and teach these courses taking into consideration the unique needs of adult learners.